Jack-7xyz/Meta-Dashboard/README.md

   * Computes **Contribution Margin** per day and sums it in the header row
   * Uses **Dash DataTable** with custom styling for the table and SUM row
   * Renders two Plotly charts with custom colors and Calibri font

+-- Please better format this readme file to include code blocks where applicable